Adult College Experience (ACE)

 Athletics (Varsity & Intramurals)

-The UW-Manitowoc Blue Devils athletic teams compete in men's and women's golf, men's and women's tennis, men's and women's basketball and women's volleyball.
-Students compete against each other (usually over the lunch hour) in flag football, volleyball, badminton and 3-on-3 basketball intramural teams.
+The UW-Manitowoc Blue Devils intercollegiate athletic teams compete in men's and women's golf, men's and women's tennis, men's and women's basketball and women's volleyball.
+Students also have the opportunity to compete against each other during intramurals (usually over the lunch hour) in flag football, volleyball, badminton and 3-on-3 basketball .

 This club was formed to expand students' knowledge of the business world.
-The club entertains speakers from the local business community, attends business seminars and sponsors field trips.
+The club entertains speakers from the local business community, attends business seminars and sponsors an annual Brewers Game Field Trip.
 For more information contact Karl Schindl at 683-4693.

-Campus Impact is a student lead group which explores faith related issues from a Christian perspective.
-Membership is open to all students attending UW-Manitowoc and meetings include discussions, studies, movies, and attending concerts.
+Campus Impact-Cru explores faith related issues from a Christian perspective.
+Membership is open to all students attending UW-Manitowoc and meetings include discussions, studies, movies, and opportunities for particpation in regional Cru events like the Fall and Spring Retreat and Summer 'Big Break' in Florida.
 For more information, contact Heidi Dalberg at 920-683-4713.

 Extreme Outdoors Club